 During their first year, all BBSP are required to perform 3 research rotations, in different labs of the Curriculum.

 (Cross-listed: PHYI 705/706)

 Course Director: Spencer Smith, PhD

-The class teaches the principles for giving effective talks.
+Also known as PClass, this course is focused on the principles for effective scientific communication.
+The major component is focused on developing and giving scientific talks.
 The course also covers how to introduce speakers, prepare slides, and speak with the public about science.
-Spencer Smith currently directs the course, with additional faculty participating in each class.
+Finally, a written component is focused on preparation of specific aims for fellowship and grant application.
+Spencer Smith currently directs the course, with additional faculty participating.
 The class is limited to Neurobiology Curriculum students.
-The fall semester is focused on speaking.
 Students prepare talks, refine them in small groups (3-4 students), and then present them in class.
 The in-class talk is videotaped, and these tapes are reviewed by the students in a session with their peers.
 After another round of refining with their small group, the students give their polished talks to the department in a formal setting.
 Writing is critiqued in class, with peers and guest faculty all offering input.
-The videotaped reviews and peer critiquing help tremendously to teach NBIO 850 - Communicating Scientific Results (a.k.a.
-PClass) effective speaking and writing methods, and this prepares students for the next stage in their scientific careers.
+Together, these components help the students develop their own effective speaking and writing methods, and prepare students for the next stage in their scientific careers.
+Fall semester.